chew-z/itunes.vim/README.md

 * Use only part of playlist name ```:Tunes Women who ```

-Fuzzy search through tracks and playlist.
+Fuzzy search through tracks and playlists.

 Press Enter to play a playlist starting from selected track.
 Esc to quit.